 Most people with employment-based insurance have it through current main jobs.
 The variable CMJINS indicates whether the insurance is through a current main job.
 When insurance is through a previous job or through self employment and there is only one employee, then CMJINS is set to "no".
-When the insurance is not employment-based, then CMJINS is set to "inapplicable."
-Generally, many edited and imputed variables describing policyholders' current main jobs are available on HC-109 and HC-115.
+When the insurance is not employment-based, CMJINS is set to "inapplicable."
+Generally, many edited and imputed variables describing policyholders' current main jobs are available on HC-117 and HC-123.
 If CMJINS =1 and the policyholder has a PUF record (PITFLG or FYFLG = 1), then edited and imputed current main jobs variables are available on the indicated PUF.

-For other types of jobs (for example, former jobs), the JOBS files (HC-116 and HC-108) contain edited variables describing the job.
+For other types of jobs (for example, former jobs), the JOBS files (HC-124 and HC-116) contain edited variables describing the job.
 JOBSFILE indicates which jobs file contains information about the source of coverage.
-In most cases, information about the job is in HC-116, but for Panel 12, if the job ended before 2008, information about the job is contained in HC-108.
+In most cases, information about the job is in HC-124, but for Panel 13, if the job ended before 2009, information about the job is contained in HC-116.
 JOBSIDX is the link to the record for the job in the JOBS file that is the source of coverage.
 This link is slightly complicated, because the variable JOBSINFR indicates links that were inferred, rather than obtained directly from the respondent.
-Links were inferred because when persons reported employment-based health insurance at the end of the insurance section (HX23), the plan is not always easily linked to a specific job.
+Links were inferred because, when persons reported employment-based health insurance at the end of the insurance section (HX23), the plan was not always easily linked to a specific job.
 Most of these cases were directly linked by establishment IDs, but others required inferences based on whether the insurance was through a current or former job (EMPLSTAT), and some could not be linked at all.